-White Paper

-COGNITIVE LOAD
+WHITEPAPER

+Cognitive Load

 Introducing a real-world capable assessment of Cognitive Load levels based on empiric modeling on pupillometric data

-www.somareality.com www.researchstudio.com
+SOMAREALITY.COM 5

-What is Cognitive Load...
+What is Cognitive load...

-There is a wide range of definitions of attention and Cognitive Load.
-Claudia Roda proposed attention as 'the set of different mechanisms that allows the allocation of cognitive resources, which are assumed to be limited'1.
-When following this focus on the mental processing capacity, the term of Cognitive Load is often used as a synonym for attention, describing the ratio of attention resources that are required for the accomplishment of tasks, whereas Working Memory represents a cognitive subsystem for the transient holding, processing, and manipulation of information2.
+Introducing a real-world capable assessment of Cognitive Load levels based on empiric modeling on pupillometric data Background There is a wide range of definitions of attention and Cognitive Load.
+Claudia Roda proposed attention as 'the set of different mechanisms that allows the allocation of cognitive resources, which are assumed to be limited'.
+When following this focus on the mental processing capacity, the term of Cognitive Load is often used as a synonym for attention, describing the ratio of attention resources that are required for the accomplishment of tasks, whereas Working Memory represents a cognitive subsystem for the transient holding, processing, and manipulation of information.
 Cognitive Load Theory (CLT), developed by John Sweller, focuses on the limitations of cognitive resources and how they are allocated to process information efficiently.
-It provides insights into instructional design and learning by considering the Cognitive Load imposed on learners The Multiple Resource Theory (MRT) extends the Cognitive Theory by proposing Load that individuals have multiple cognitive resources specialized for processing different types of information.
-These resources are thought to operate in parallel: - Visual/Pictorial Resource: Visual and spatial information - Resource: Auditory/Verbal Processing auditory and linguistic information. - · Motor Resource: Handling motor tasks and coordination. - Spatial Resource: Spatial relationships and orientation. - Temporal Resource: Managing timing and temporal aspects.
-Types of Cognitive Load MRTacknowledgesthatindividuals may differ in their resource capacities and preferences.
+It provides insights into instructional design and learning by considering the Cognitive Load imposed on learners.
+The Multiple Resource Theory (MRT) extends the Cognitive Load Theory by proposing that individuals have multiple cognitive resources specialized for processing different types of information.
+These resources are thought to operate in parallel: - Visual/Pictorial Resource: Visual and spatial information. - Auditory/Verbal Resource: Processing auditory and linguistic information. - Motor Resource: Handling motor tasks and coordination. - Spatial Resource: Spatial relationships and orientation. - Temporal Resource: Managing timing and temporal aspects.
+MRT acknowledges that individuals may differ in their resource capacities and preferences.
 Some individuals may be more visually oriented, while others may excel in auditory processing.
 In summary, CLT and MRT provide a valuable framework for understanding how individuals allocate their cognitive resources.
 It has implications for instructional design, task analysis, and the effective presentation of information to optimize learning and performance.
-Our Vision Cognitive Load represents one of the most crucial parameters of cognitive performance.
-It provides vast opportunities to advance innovations, e.g. in the fields of cognitive assessments and early diagnosis in healthcare, optimization of learning and training in education, or adaptive, individualized interaction technologies.
-Key Benefits with Cognitive Load by SOMAREALITY & RSA FG Intrinsic Load how difficult the problem is Intrinsic Cognitive Load is the inherent difficulty that's just "built into" a topic.
+Types of Cognitive Load Intrinsic Load how difficult the problem is Intrinsic Cognitive Load is the inherent difficulty that's just "built into" a topic.
 Extraneous Load the way the information is presented Conditions that make the learner actively process stuff without contributing to learning.

 Germane Load creating schemas The demands of getting the content stored in memory.

-Real-time analysis and interpretation of Cognitive Load based solely on eye tracking data.
-Extraction of Cognitive Effects from pupillary behavior by compensating brightness-related effects (Pupillary Light Reflex Modeling) Human attention in digital environments.
+1. Human attention in digital environments.
 Cambridge University Press, 2011.
 2. A. Diamond, "Executive functions," Annual review of psychology, vol. 64, p.
+135, 2013.

-135, 2013. ... and what to do with it?
+...and what to do with it?